da-eto/zf2-exercise/README.md

 php -S 127.0.0.1:8080 -t public/ public/index.php
 ```

-This will start the cli-server on port 8080, and bind it to all network
+This will start the cli-server on port 8080, and bind it to loopback network interface (localhost).
-interfaces.

 **Note: ** The built-in CLI server is *for development only*.